pekugur34/MethodWatch/README.md

 # MethodWatch

-A lightweight .NET library for method execution monitoring and performance tracking.
-MethodWatch provides both attribute-based and manual measurement capabilities to help you track method execution times and parameters in your applications.
+A lightweight .NET library for method execution time monitoring and logging.
+MethodWatch provides both automatic and manual method timing capabilities.

 ## Features

-- 🚀 Attribute-based method monitoring
-- 📊 Manual measurement support
-- ⏱️ Execution time tracking
-- 🔍 Parameter logging
+- **Automatic Method Timing**: Use the `[MethodWatch]` attribute to automatically time method execution
+- **Manual Method Timing**: Use the `MethodWatch.Measure()` method for manual timing of code blocks
-- 🎯 Performance thresholds
+- **Customizable Logging**: Configure logging thresholds and parameter visibility
-- 🛠️ Easy integration with ASP.NET Core
+- **Exception Handling**: Automatic timing of methods that throw exceptions
+- **Circular Reference Handling**: Safe serialization of complex objects with circular references

 ## Installation